shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 ## Prerequisites
 1. You have an [H3000 DevKit](https://www.atlasrfidstore.com/intel-rsp-h3000-integrated-rfid-reader-development-kit/),
 or an equivalent setup.
+    - You will need 2 H3000 sensor devices.
+Designate one unit as "Sales Floor" and the second unit as "Back Stock" (see image above).
+It may be helpful to label them so you can easily reference them later in this tutorial.

 2. You have completed the setup described in the [Getting Started Guide](https://software.intel.com/en-us/get-started-with-intel-rfid-sensor-platform-on-linux).